Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 **Key findings:**
--The improvement in forgetting without any explicit continual learning method (specially in domain-incremental benchmark) is notable B-spline shows **42% and 14% less forgetting** compared to the next-best activation, along with approximately **15% higher accuracy**, in Permuted MNIST and Split MNIST, respectively.
+-The improvement in forgetting without any explicit continual learning method (specially in domain incremental benchmark) is notable B-spline shows **42% and 14% less forgetting** compared to the next-best activation, along with approximately **15% higher accuracy**, in Permuted MNIST and Split MNIST, respectively.
 The improvement is consistent across multiple seeds with low variance.
 -B-spline activations provide **additional gains** when combined with strong continual learning methods and the best overal relusts are obtained by combining them.
 With EWC: **40% and 18% reduction in forgetting** and with ER: **33% and 12% forgetting reduction**.